 I realized that when I took a step back and became a spectator of those situations, rather than an active participant, dealing with the stress became a step-by-step road to resolution.

-We can sit here and discuss all the ways in which the world stresses us out, but perhaps we are more in control of the situation than we think we are.
+We can sit here and discuss how the world stresses us out, but perhaps we are more in control of the situation than we think.

 Using Stress as a Stepping-Stone

 Stress doesn’t have to be a negative feeling.
 Perhaps we’ve been looking at it all wrong.

 We can’t necessarily control when stressors come our way, but we can definitely control how we handle our emotions toward the stressful situation.

 For example, if my car tire pops on the way to an important meeting, I have two options:

 - Huff, puff, and mistreat even the person that is helping me fix my tire.
 Complain, get myself angry and snap at absolutely everyone I see.
 Say things such as “Of course this would happen to me!
 I can’t believe this happened today!
 Just my luck!”
 Storm into my meeting disheveled and bomb it.
 Go home, drown my sorrows in a bottle of wine and complain about it further.

 - Be grateful that I’m safe and didn’t have an accident.
 Call my car insurance provider, make small talk with the tire repair person and even give them a tip.
 Apologize to people for being delayed—it was indeed out of my control, and have a successful meeting.